Titanic: Sinking

 Those aboard Titanic were ill-prepared for such an emergency.
-In accordance with accepted practices of the time, as ships were seen as largely unsinkable and lifeboats were intended to transfer passengers to nearby rescue vessels, (Note: An incident confirmed this philosophy while Titanic was under construction: the White Star liner Republic was involved in a collision and sank.
+In accordance with accepted practices of the time, as ships were seen as largely unsinkable and lifeboats were intended to transfer passengers to nearby rescue vessels, (Note: An incident reinforced this philosophy while Titanic was under construction: The White Star liner Republic was involved in a collision and sank.
 Even though she did not have enough lifeboats for all passengers, they were all saved because the ship was able to stay afloat long enough for them to be ferried to ships coming to assist.)
 Titanic only had enough lifeboats to carry about half of those on board; if the ship had carried the full complement of about 3,339 passengers and crew, only about a third could have been accommodated in the lifeboats.
 The crew had not been trained adequately in carrying out an evacuation.
 The officers did not know how many they could safely put aboard the lifeboats and launched many of them barely half-full.
 Third-class passengers were largely left to fend for themselves, causing many of them to become trapped below decks as the ship filled with water.
 The "women and children first" protocol was generally followed when loading the lifeboats, and most of the male passengers and crew were left aboard.
 Women and children survived at rates of about 75 per cent and 50 per cent, while only 20 per cent of men survived.

 Between 2:10 and 2:15 am, a little over two and a half hours after Titanic struck the iceberg, the rate of sinking suddenly increased as the boat deck dipped underwater, and the sea poured in through open hatches and grates, following which the electrical power supply on board stopped after the circuit breakers tripped and the lights flickered and went out.
 As the ship's unsupported stern rose out of the water, exposing the propellers, the ship broke in two main pieces between the second and third funnels, due to the immense forces on the keel.
 With the bow underwater, and air trapped in the stern, the stern remained afloat and buoyant for a few minutes longer, rising to a nearly vertical angle with hundreds of people still clinging to it, before foundering at 2:20 am.
 It was believed that Titanic sank in one piece, but the 1985 discovery of the wreck revealed that the ship had broken in two.
 All remaining passengers and crew were immersed in water at a temperature of -2 °C. Only five who were in the water were helped into the lifeboats, though the lifeboats had room for almost 500 more people.